equinor/gordo/README.md

 ### How to run tests locally

 #### Tests system requirements
-Note: commands might differ from your OS.
+To run tests it's required for your system to has (note: commands might differ from your OS):
 - running docker process;
 - available 5432 port for postgres container:
     - check if port is available: `sudo lsof -i tcp:5432`